SpeechColab/Leaderboard/HOW_TO_SUBMIT.md

 where:
 * `date`: benchmark request date
 * `model`: model key, specifying which model you want to benchmark
-* `test_sets`: test set id list, which test sets you want to benchmark with
+* `test_set`: test set id list, which test sets you want to benchmark with
 * `email`: a list of email addresses to receive benchmark results

 to lookup model id and test_sets id, refer to section 2 & section 3 [here](README.md)